Russian sanctions retaliation bruises Polish apple farmers

 The ban represented a targeted strike against the biggest producer of apples in Europe, underscoring the EU's vulnerability to retaliation as the bloc turns the screws on the Russian economy, hoping to force President Vladimir Putin to drop his support for rebels trying to break away from Kiev.

-The EU and United States have slapped sanctions on allies of Putin, businessmen close to the Kremlin and most recently the Russian energy, defence and banking sectors.
+The EU and United States have slapped sanctions on allies of Putin, businessmen close to the Kremlin and most recently the Russian energy, defense and banking sectors.

 This week Russia acknowledged its true motives.
 Putin signed a decree on Wednesday ordering economic retaliation against any country which had imposed the sanctions.